Where was Frankenstein filmed? The house and all the filming locations

 The interior hall, with its grand marble staircase, was also filmed at Gosford House.

-It is also a popular filming location for period dramas, including Outlander, where it doubled as Helwater.
+The estate is a popular filming location for period dramas, including Outlander, where it doubled as Helwater.

 Wilton House dining room